AnshuPriya-1/Rein/README.md

 ## Development Setup

-This project behaves like a standard Node.js application and can run on Windows, macOS, or Linux.

 > **Note for Linux users:** On Wayland, the `ydotoold` daemon must be running and your user must be part of the `ydotool` group.
 Additionally, some native dependencies are required : install them via your package manager (see [`shell.nix`](shell.nix) for the list), or use `nix-shell` directly.